James Brown: Tomi Rae Hynie

 Brown hired Tomi Rae Hynie to be a backing singer for his band.
 On December 23, 2002, Brown, 69, and Hynie, 33, held a wedding ceremony that was officiated by the Rev. Larry Flyer.
 Following Brown's death, the status of the marriage was disputed by Brown's family.
 Brown's attorney, Albert "Buddy" Dallas, argued that the marriage was not valid.
 Hynie was still married to Javed Ahmed, a man from Bangladesh.
 Hynie claimed Ahmed married her to obtain residency through a Green Card, and that the marriage was annulled, but the annulment did not occur until April 2004.
 In an attempt to prove her marriage to Brown was valid, she provided a marriage certificate as proof of her marriage to Brown during an interview on CNN with Larry King, but she did not provide King with court records pointing to an annulment of her marriage to Brown or to Ahmed.

 According to Dallas, Brown was angry and hurt that Hynie had concealed her prior marriage from him, and Brown moved to file for annulment from Hynie.
 Dallas contended that because Hynie's marriage to Ahmed was annulled after she married Brown, the Brown–Hynie marriage was not valid under South Carolina law because Hynie was already married at the time and Brown and Hynie did not properly marry after Hynie's first prior was annulled.
-In August 2003, Brown took out a full-page public notice in Variety featuring Hynie, James II and himself on vacation at Disney World to announce that he and Hynie were going their separate ways.
+In August 2003, Brown took out a full-page public notice in Variety featuring Hynie, their son James Brown Jr., and himself on vacation at Disney World to announce that he and Hynie were going their separate ways.

 On January 27, 2015, a judge ruled Hynie as Brown's legal widow and that she was now Brown's widow for the purpose of determining the distribution of Brown's estate.
 The decision was based on the grounds that Hynie's previous marriage was invalid because Hynie's previous husband, Ahmed, was already married to several women, negating the legality of Hynie and Ahmed's marriage as bigamist and that James Brown had abandoned his efforts to annul his own marriage to Hynie.
 On June 17, 2020, the South Carolina Supreme Court ruled that Hynie was not legally married to Brown due to her failure to annul her previous marriage.
 The court ruled that she had no right to any part of his estate.